|Guide||♦||5 Triplogs||0 Topics|

 It is an arduous journey down the canyon, where you will encounter a couple of narrows where you must get your feet wet wading in the pools of the creek between steep granite walls.
-Additionally, there are three separate falls that are too high to negotiate without technical climbing gear.
-The three falls however each have a bypass option -- though all are aggressive off-trail routes involving class-3 scrambling up steep slopes.
+Additionally, three separate falls are too high to negotiate without technical climbing gear.
+The three falls, however, each have a bypass option -- though all are aggressive off-trail routes involving class-3 scrambling up steep slopes.
 As such, the following warning applies:

 This is an off-trail route and requires careful attention to route-finding, quite a bit of class-3 scrambling, and one short climb.
 This route should only be attempted by those with previous experience in off-trail hiking in the Grand Canyon or other hot desert locales.
 The mileage is deceptively short for the amount of energy that will be exerted.
 Plan accordingly.

-Begin at the Hance Creek campsite at the junction of the Tonto trail and head downstream along the trickle of Hance Creek.
-As the creek cuts through the Tapeats, a handful of shady Cottonwood trees grow in the shadows of the canyon walls offering beautiful contrasts of color.
+Begin at the Hance Creek campsite at the Tonto Trail's junction and head downstream along the trickle of Hance Creek.
+As the creek cuts through the Tapeats, a handful of shady Cottonwood trees grow in the canyon walls' shadows, offering beautiful contrasts of color.

 Bypass #2: The 2nd bypass begins only about 200 yards downstream from where the first bypass returns you to the creek.
 It heads up another very steep and rocky crevice, this time on the west side of the canyon, again gaining about 250 feet before beginning another much more moderately sloped descent that drops through loose and sandy terrain as well as a large rockslide that requires careful footing throughout.
-If you miss the exit for Bypass #2, it will take you .25 mile before you reach the fall and you will have to backtrack to find the bypass exit.
+If you miss the exit for Bypass #2, it will take you 0.25 miles before you reach the fall, and you will have to backtrack to find the bypass exit.

 Chockstone Obstacles: About half a mile downstream of Bypass #2, you will reach a chockstone that leaves a good 10-foot overhung drop that upon first glance seems impassable.
 There is however, a nice crack in the granite on the east side that is loaded with excellent hand and foot holds and makes for a quick down-climb.
 Not much farther, another chockstone creates another obstacle, but this one is easily traversed on the west side through some trees and brush with no climbing required at all.